finbourne/lusid-sdk-java-preview/sdk/docs/PersonsApi.md

     String idTypeCode = "idTypeCode_example"; // String | Code of the person identifier type.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the people.
 Defaults to the current LUSID              system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the people.
 Defaults to return the latest version              of each people if not specified.
-    String page = "page_example"; // String | The pagination token to use to continue listing portfolios from a previous call to list portfolios.
+    String page = "page_example"; // String | The pagination token to use to continue listing persons from a previous call to list persons.
 This  value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt  and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided.
     Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the LUPID, use \"lusidPersonId eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.